 2 that this Recommendation, along with Recommendation ITU-R M.1461, should be used as a guideline in analysing compatibility between radiodetermination radars and systems in other services;

-3 that the criterion of interfering signal power to radar receiver noise power level, an I/N ratio of −6 dB, should be used as the required protection level for radiodetermination radars in the band 8 500-10 500 MHz, even if multiple interferers are present (see Note 1);
+3 that the criterion of interfering signal power to radar receiver noise power level, an I/N ratio of −6 dB, should be used as the required protection level for radiodetermination radars in the frequency band 8 500-10 680 MHz, even if multiple interferers are present (see Note 1);

-4 that the results of interference susceptibility trials performed on shipborne radionavigation radars operating in the band 9 300-9 500 MHz, which are contained in Annex 3, should be used in assessing interference into shipborne radionavigation radars, noting that the results are for non-fluctuating targets and that radar cross-section (RCS) fluctuations should be taken into account (see Note 2).
+4 that the results of interference susceptibility trials performed on shipborne radionavigation radars operating in the frequency band 9 200-9 500 MHz, which are contained in Annex 3, should be used in assessing interference into shipborne radionavigation radars, noting that the results are for non-fluctuating targets and that radar cross-section (RCS) fluctuations should be taken into account.

 NOTE 1 – Further information is provided in Annex 2.
-In particular, the coverage degradation due to the proposed criterion for meteorological radars (21%) is higher than for other radiolocation systems.
-Application of this criterion to meteorological radars would need further study.

-NOTE 2 – The subject of fluctuating RCS is under study within ITU-R.

-Annex 1 Technical and operational characteristics of radars in the radiodetermination service in the frequency band 8 500-10 500 MHz
+Annex 1 Technical and operational characteristics of radars in the radiodetermination service in the frequency band 8 500-10 680 MHz